Add multiple line events by route and measure

 The From: Route and Measure, To: Route and Measure and Dates sections appear in the Add Multiple Line Events pane.

-Add Multiple Line Events pane with route and measure fields
+Add Multiple Line Events pane with route and measure and dates options

 4. Click the Network drop-down arrow and choose the LRS Network of the route where you want to add line events.